leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 *What happens when real and fake are indistinguishable?
 Will we all prefer to stay in the fake world?
 How do power dynamics change if everyone prefers living in Fortnite vs irl?*

+- **AI isn't as dangerous as people are thinking**
+  - I'm not in the [Nick Bostrom](https://samharris.org/ "Nick") or [Sam Harris](https://samharris.org/ "Sam") camp for artificial general intelligence.
+I'm more in [David Deutsch's](https://en.wikipedia.org/wiki/David_Deutsch "David") camp
+  - Bostrom, along with other very smart people, is concerned about us becoming paper clip factories and being harvested by sentient machines that have run amok
+    - We are indeed approaching high accuracy in some tasks, such as being able to construct text from machines that would fool most people, beat humans at games etc
+  - Deutsch makes the argument that the more dangerous thing is not AI run amok but the average teenager
+    - Inside a simulation, the simulation can have all the tools that you give it.
+However, it won't have tools that are outside the simulation and it can't create tools outside of the system
+    - Even when AI can create something that would pass a Turing Test and be able to fool most people into thinking it was created by a human, it will still constrained by the system
+    - If you accept the premise that the AI is within a simulation, they can't come out of the simulation's constraints

+*LL - This might be a reference to [Godel's incompleteness theorem,](https://www.scientificamerican.com/article/what-is-godels-theorem/ "Godel") which states that within a complete system, there are statements that are unprovable if you only use the logic of the system itself \[8\].
+Josh is making the argument that AI will be limited in scope to whatever system it is running in.
+Because we control the systems a layer of reality above the AI, AI will not be able to have more power than we do.*

 - **Increasing weight of value will be placed on tools that can detect veracity**
   - You want to find the opportunity between abundance and scarcity
   - In the late 90s everyone was producing blogs and providing information online.
 The scarce thing was being able to find that needle in the haystack, hence leading to the creation of Google
   - Today, we have an abundance of editing tools, and the gap between simulacrum and reality keeps shrinking.
 The scarce thing will be being able to detect veracity e.g. in deepfakes
   - It's a continuous race between deception and detection

 *LL - You want to find the [rate determining step](https://en.wikipedia.org/wiki/Rate-determining_step "RDS") of the time period you're in.
 Power lies in the technologies and institutions that can gatekeep.*

-**Being a VC**

-- **What can you see from the perch of VC that others can't?**
+**4. True contrarians epxerience pain**

+- **How has your investment thesis evolved, and has it changed due to covid?
+  - About 20 out of the 130 or so Lux companies are directly impacted by covid, whether they're 3D printing swabs or scanning physical spaces
+  - All of that has been totally unintentional, there's nothing we're purposely doing for covid
+  - The vast majority of VC will be investing in telepresence space, so I'm not interested in that

+- **VC is a less transactional business than other one off businesses**
+  - There's a game theoretic approach here
+  - I'm only as good as the last deal I did.
+I have to maintain my long term reputation, which will be compromised if I exploit someone
+  - The payback of an investor exploiting someone naive would be pretty swift. e.g. news would travel quickly if a founder got screwed over on terms

+*LL - I'm less certain on this.
+There are VC firms that have given tough deals, fired founders, or backed competitors, and they've all still managed to survive so far.
+If you're able to write large checks regardless of the situation, seems like there'll always be a company that seeks you out.
+Whether that leads to a positive outcome for both of you is a separate issue.*

+- **We say that we like to believe before someone else understands**
+  - I'm psychotically obsessed about competitive advantage, and that requires looking at things where nobody else is there
   - It's a cliche, and the best way to predict the future is to invent it.
   - Those people inventing the future are the scientists and engineers, often inspired by science fiction, that say they want that thing to be real and make it so
   - Our job is to find these people before others and take an asymmetric view on them
-  - We say that we like to believe before someone else understands
   - We look for thse people and see if they're full of shit or not.
 It's hard to tell at inception of the company between a visionary vs someone trying to defraud you
   - When I meet somebody, I assume "there's daggers behind smiles".
 Someone smiles and I assume there's an alternative motive.
 It's partially due to how I grew up in Coney Island

-*LL - Another thing that Lux did was to also [go to universities beyond Stanford and MIT, where most VCs already were at](https://thehustle.co/polina-marinova-josh-wolfe "Hustle")*
+*LL - Another thing that Lux did was to also [go to universities beyond Stanford and MIT, where most VCs already were at.](https://thehustle.co/polina-marinova-josh-wolfe "Hustle") Josh also mentioned that he's a natural skeptic, vs his partner who's a natural optimist*

 - **Chips on shoulders put chips in pockets**
   - When I look for entrepreneurs I look for a common trait, that chip on their shoulder